futurice/InMoov-momo-config/README.md

 Install MyRobotLab as per instructions found in [here](https://github.com/MyRobotLab/inmoov/wiki/HOWTO---SETUP-&-PREREQUISITES) (you need to adjust for your OS of choice).

 Replace the myrobotlab/InMoov directory with the one you find in this repository, after reading *considerations* above.

+## Behaviour

+With this configuration, your robot will:

+* Try to talk with a Finnish accent, and some automatic messages will be in Finnish
+* Not do stuff unless prompted (live config is false)
+* Attach all limbs except torso
+* Attach OpenCV for the eye cam
+* Be able to do a bunch of *gestures* that are actually simplified sign language

+## Gestures

+TBD, implementation ongoing